DOI-USGS/ISIS3/Building-ISIS3-with-cmake.md

 cmake -DCMAKE_INSTALL_PREFIX=<install directory> -DJP2FLAG=OFF -GNinja <source directory>
 ninja install
 ```
-ISIS3 apps are placed in \<install directory\>/bin.
+ISIS3 apps are placed in \<install directory\>/bin. \<source directory\> is the root `isis` directory of the ISIS source tree.
 The -GNinja flag specifies creating Google ninja
 Makefile (an alternative Make system to the traditional GNU make system).
 The -DJP2FLAG=OFF disables
 JP2000 support.
 This is temporary.